By Viraj Bhagat

 One of the most commonly asked questions is: How much do algorithmic traders make?

 It is a known fact that salaries & bonuses are lucrative in algorithmic trading firms.
-They vary:

 - with different job roles and cadres